Asian Art Outpost

 kansei kougaku

-In short, kansei engineering involves collecting data on human experiences with a product, and then designing or engineering improvements based on those experiences or "senses".
-Some may define this as "engineering around the human experience".
+In short, 感性工學 or Kansei engineering involves collecting data on human experiences with a product and then designing or engineering improvements based on those experiences or “senses.”

-Note: This term is very new in China, and only used by businesses, factories, and engineers that are implementing TQM principles.
-While the characters have the same base meaning in both languages, this is really a Japanese title that is flowing back into the Chinese language (in history, most things flowed from China to Japan).
-To a Chinese person that is not familiar with this concept, they may interpret this as "sense vocational studies", which doesn't make much sense.
+Note: This term is very new in China and is only used by businesses, factories, and engineers that are implementing TQM principles.
+While the characters have the same base meaning in both languages, this is a Japanese title that flows back into the Chinese language (in history, most things flowed from China to Japan).
+To a Chinese person unfamiliar with this concept, they may interpret this as “sense vocational studies,” which doesn't make much sense.
 You may have to explain the intended meaning to some Chinese viewers.
 But that can make it a great conversation piece.

-This is also a newer term in Korean, and is only used in certain parts of industry, with the definition of "Sensory Engineering".
+Kansei is also a newer term in Korean and is only used in certain parts of the industry, with the definition of “Sensory Engineering.”
 Not yet in widespread use in Korea.

 Kensho - Initial Enlightenment